When I very first started trading I quickly and swiftly fell in love with indicators.

 In this guide we will go in-depth into why price action trading has worked for so long and how you can use it in your own trading strategies.
 Below is a table of contents so you can flip back and fourth through the sections as you need.

-The ‘Holy Grail’
+Searching for the ‘Holy Grail’

 A huge reason traders get stuck with indicators, expert advisors, robot systems etc, for so long before breaking away is because of the mindset that they instill.
 They breed a mindset of not only getting rich quick, but of the continual search for the ‘Holy Grail’ or silver bullet to fix all problems and be the answer to everything all at once.